Subscribe

 Punchline first:

-On the same team, yet at cross-purposes
+One team, yet cross-purposes

 The CEO asks “Why isn’t ‘grow revenue’ your main goal for the quarter?”
 She’s not wrong; revenue is the reason we’re all here.
 The Product Manager says “My goal is delivering value to the customer, as quickly as possible.
 Revenue reflects more than that—sales effectiveness, marketing effectiveness, and market swings from things like COVID or inflation or economic pull-back.”
 He’s not wrong: “Revenue” is a shared goal and might not be correlated with product development or even customer satisfaction1.